 Unrefined oil is processed with minimal to no heat.
 They are usually referred to as

 cold-pressed or expeller-pressed oil.
-Oils that are labeled as raw, pure, virgin, etc are
+Oils that are labeled as a raw, pure, virgin, etc are

 all unrefined oils.